cjthomas00/be1_inheritance/lesson_example/README.md

 ## Instructions
 Run `ruby runner.rb` from the root of this folder (`lesson_example`).
 A `pry` breakpoint has been provided for you.

-Your instructions are to give each class (`Ceo`, `Manager`, and `Intern`) the ability to have `name` and `id` attributes.
-You should use the rules of inheritance to achieve this.
+Using TDD (and following the rules of inheritance), give each class (`Ceo`, `Manager`, and `Intern`) the ability to have readable `name` and `id` attributes.
+There is a `describe` block already set up in the respective classes where you can write your tests before your code.

-Test files have already been built for you in the `spec` folder.
-To confirm that you've implemented inheritance correctly, run `rspec spec`.
-These tests *should not change* during your refactoring!
+To confirm that you've implemented inheritance correctly, run `rspec spec` both *before* and *after* implementing inheritance.
+The existing tests *should not change* during your refactoring!
 If everything went well, your tests should pass both before and after the refactoring takes place.